Welcome to Calendly! 👋

 Depending on your plan, connect up to 6 calendars to your account; however, Calendly can only add scheduled events to one calendar.
 Choose which calendar that is under the “Add to Calendar” section then select “Edit”.

-If you don’t want to connect a calendar, you can manually enter your availability in Calendly from the Availability page.
+If you don’t want to connect a calendar, you can manually enter your availability in Calendly from the Hours and preferences page.
 However, features like notifications and checking for conflicts won’t be available since Calendly won't be automatically syncing your availability from your calendar.